zzzprojects/docs/learnentityframeworkcore.com/pages/saving/execute-sql.md

 If you want to compare `ExecuteSqlAsync()` with the most closely related EF Core saving patterns, these pages are the best next step:

 * [SaveChanges](/saving/save-changes) — how EF Core persists tracked changes
+* [How SaveChanges Works](/saving/save-changes-how-it-works) — what EF Core does internally during the normal tracked save pipeline
 * [Adding Data](/saving/adding-data) — how to insert entities with the normal tracked workflow
 * [Updating Data](/saving/modifying-data) — how to update entities with the normal tracked workflow
 * [Deleting Data](/saving/deleting-data) — how to delete entities with the normal tracked workflow
 * [ExecuteUpdate](/saving/execute-update) — how to update rows directly in the database using a LINQ query
 * [ExecuteDelete](/saving/execute-delete) — how to delete rows directly in the database using a LINQ query
+* [Transactions](/saving/transactions) — how to group multiple saving or SQL operations into one unit of work
+* [ChangeTracker](/saving/change-tracker) — how EF Core tracks entity states in normal entity workflows

 ## FAQ